CS4160/Corda-based-Supply-Chain-Visibility-Design/README.md

 }
 ```
 If we want to establish the server for each new nodes, we can simply change the '--config.rpc.port' to the corresponding RPC connection address, and the '--server.port' that is set to be as the front-end port which should be differentiated with each other.
+Note: the `--config.rpc.username=user1` and `--config.rpc.password=test` should be as same as the username and password set in build.gradle file in root folder.
+And `--config.rpc.port` should be the one you set in the step4.
 ### Running the CorDapp

 you can run our CorDapp and interact with it via a web server.